All Episodes

 Donald Trump during the campaign said Second Amendment supporters could do something about Hillary Clinton, implying that she could be assassinated.

-And there were people who are not a good idea.
+And there were people who weren't.

 No, it was implying that they can vote against her.